 Catastrophe comes from the Greek Kata, or down, and streiphen, or turning over.
 It means an upset of what is expected and was originally used to mean a plot twist.
 To emerge into the unexpected is not always terrible…

 The pages of this artist’s hand-stitched book document many photographs that can be seen in the show itself, such as One year after Ike, Drained (2009/2017), showing a shipwreck Wrbican encountered in Galveston Bay in 2009 which had been underwater for a year after hurricane Ike came through on September 13, 2008.
 She came to understand that every part of a boat is designed for a specific purpose and that the wreck she saw at Galveston that day had no sails.
 But she knew the sails had been designed to work with the wind, the tide, and the currents as well as with the earth itself.
 Wrbican says: “I saw a ship broken down without sails and I liked the questions it posed.
 It was a long-form epic poem.”
-Wrbican was gifted used boat-sails by a yachtsman and her work with sails emerged following this experience.
+A yachtsman gave the artist some used boat sails stimulating her later and ongoing work with sails.

 During a Rauschenberg Residency in 2013, Wrbican juxtaposed sails with the remnants of trees that had been damaged during another hurricane passing through Captiva Island, Florida the year before.
 She photographed acrobat Arnough Caizergues in aerial positions and in dialogue with the hurricane damaged trees that held the hoisted sails.

 Wrbican said that she had always wanted to work with a material initially designed or used for something else.
 Over time and as a result of usage, sails lose their power.
 She wanted to question this notion and transform the idea of decay.
 Wrbican lets the existing marks and material history of the sails dictate the direction the work might take.
 She vacillates between representation and abstraction and then fractures and remixes these images in a surrealist process.